xanmod/linux/Documentation/scheduler/sched-Cachy.rst

 1.1 About Cachy Scheduler
 --------------------------

-  - All balancing code is removed except for idle CPU balancing.
-There is no periodic balancing, only idle CPU balancing is applied.
-Once a task is assigned to a CPU, it sticks with it until another CPUS got idle then this task might get pulled to new cpu.
-The reason of disabling periodic balancing is to utilize the CPU cache of tasks.

-  - No grouping for tasks, FAIR_GROUP_SCHED must be disabled.

-  - No support for NUMA, NUMA must be disabled.

   - Each CPU has its own runqueue.

   - NORMAL runqueue is a linked list of sched_entities (instead of RB-Tree).

   - RT and other runqueues are just the same as the CFS's.

-  - A task gets preempted in every tick.
-If the clock ticks in 250HZ (i.e. CONFIG_HZ_250=y) then a task runs for 4 milliseconds and then got preempted if there are other tasks in the runqueue.
+  - A task gets preempted in every tick if any task has higher HRRN.
+    If the clock ticks in 250HZ (i.e. CONFIG_HZ_250=y) then a task runs for 4 milliseconds and then got preempted if there are other tasks in the runqueue and if any task has higher HRRN.

   - Wake up tasks preempt currently running tasks if its HRRN value is higher.

   - This scheduler is designed for desktop usage since it is about responsiveness.
-It may be not bad for servers.

-  - Cachy might be good for mobiles or Android since it has high responsiveness.
-    Cachy need to be integrated to Android, I don't think the current version it is ready to go without some tweeking and adapting to Android hacks.
+  - Cachy might be good for mobiles or Android since it has high responsiveness, but it needs to be integrated to Android, I don't think the current version it is ready to go without some tweeking and adapting to Android hacks.

 1.2.
 Complexity
 ----------------

-The complexity of Enqueue and Dequeue a task is O(1).
+The complexity of Enqueue and Dequeue a task is O(n).

-The complexity of pick the next task is in O(n), where n is the number of tasks in a runqueue (each CPU has its own runqueue).
+The complexity of pick the next task is in O(1), where n is the number of tasks in a runqueue (each CPU has its own runqueue).

 Note: O(n) sounds scary, but usually for a machine with 4 CPUS where it is used for desktop or mobile jobs, the maximum number of runnable tasks might not exceeds 10 (at the pick next run time) - the idle tasks are excluded since they are dequeued when sleeping and enqueued when they wake up.
-The Cachy scheduler latency for a high number of CPUs (4+) is usually less than the CFS's since no tree balancing nor tasks balancing are required - again for desktop and mobile usage.

 2. The Cachy Highest Response Ratio Next (HRRN) policy